 2010 — won the First prize in the International competition for singers and accompanists “Rolando Nicolosi”, Rome, Italy.

 2010 — sang a concert on the Circle of Opera with Young Tenor Giordano Luca’ in Parma, Italy.

-2011 — in March has sung the part of Aspasia in the opera of Mozart “Mitridate, Re di Ponto” at Al Bustan Festival in Beirut, Lebanon.
+2011 — in March sang the part of Aspasia in the opera of Mozart “Mitridate, Re di Ponto” at Al Bustan Festival in Beirut, Lebanon.

-2012 — has partecipated in the concert with orchestra of the Ravenna festival.
+2012 — participated in the concert with the orchestra of the Ravenna festival.

-2013 — sung the role of the Spirit in Henry Percell’s opera “Dido and Eaneas” in the Theatre Ristori, Verona (conductor: Stefano Montanari).
+2013 — singing the role of the Spirit in Henry Percell’s opera “Dido and Eaneas” in the Theatre Ristori, Verona (conductor: Stefano Montanari).

 2013 — sung three romances by Giuseppe Verdi with ballet in the Theatre Filarmonico, choreographer: Renato Zanella, Verona.

 2013 — has sung two concerts of the Tribute to Giuseppe Verdi in Ravenna (Ravenna Festival) and Mirandola, conductor: Riccardo Muti.

 2013 — sung concerts of “Cercando Verdi” with ballet at the Theatre Romano, choreographer: Renato Zanella, conductor: Julian Kovatchev, Verona, Italy.

 Sofia Koberidze - opera singer, mezzo-soprano